Find out what are the top things to do and to see in Hanoi, the capital of Vietnam.

 A visit to the St. Joseph’s Cathedral

 Perhaps this cathedral reminds you of Notre Dame de Paris.
-That’s normal because the St. Joseph’s Cathedral was built by the French for that very purpose.
+That’s because the St. Joseph’s Cathedral was built by the French for that very purpose.

 Visiting the Ho Chi Minh mausoleum